 The Critical Urban Education (CUE) Speaker Series is a bi-annual event bringing leading national scholars to Montclair State University.
 CUE provides a forum to develop attendees’ racial and political analysis through a series of lectures and workshops focused on social and cultural issues influencing urban schools and communities.
 Attendees include Montclair State University graduate students, undergraduate students, and faculty as well as local young people, educators, and community members.

 Drs.
 Tanya Maloney and Bree Picower of the Department of Teaching and Learning coordinate and moderate the CUE speaker series events.
-The Dean’s Office of the College of Education and Human Services hosts the series.
-For more information or to contact the CUE coordinators, please email email@example.com.
+The Dean’s Office of the College for Education and Engaged Learning hosts the series.
+For more information or to contact the CUE coordinators, please email firstname.lastname@example.org.

 February 24, 2022

 In her book, Troublemakers: Lessons in Freedom from Young Children at School, Dr. Carla Shalaby posits that classroom management is a curriculum–a series of lessons students learn from us–and invites us to consider: what do we teach now through our classroom management, and what we might want to teach instead?
 During her talk, she asked attendees to consider the troubling relationships between traditional classroom management approaches and carcerality, and to begin to wonder how intentionally shifting our models of power and authority in the classroom might instead support the teaching and learning of freedom.
 By seeing our troublemakers as a resource to leverage instead of a problem to solve, she urges us to imagine classrooms as a space in which we might practice the world we want to inhabit by rejecting disposability in favor of the struggle for love, justice, care, and healing.

 Critical Urban Education Speaker Series: Dr. Rosa L. Rivera-McCutchen

 Radical Care: Leading for Justice in Urban Schools